 4. Engage in Active learning (i.e. problem solving, spaced repetition and active recall)

 There is vast amount of scientific evidence that proves that active learning is the most effective way to learn.
 Once you are comfortable with a concept test yourself.
-Avoid knowledge/facts -based tests as they test your ability to recall information, instead solve problems – they test your ability to apply it.
+Avoid knowledge-based tests as they solely test your ability to recall information, instead of solving problems – they test your ability to apply it.
 Combine this with other active learning habits such as spaced repetition and active recall (use of flash cards).
-Recommended: GAMSAT notebook – Make more effective GAMSAT notes and study actively for the test – Buy on Amazon

 5. Focus on Accuracy then speed